 - Pooled investment vehicles, where the manager makes its own arrangements for custody of underlying investments; and - Additional Voluntary Contributions and other investments which are in the form of insurance policies, where the master policy documents are held by the Trustee.

 Investment Performance

-The performance of the Trust's investments is summarised below.
 The Trust manages and monitors its DB investments in one main portfolio.

-The overall net return on investments was 1.54% in 2020 (2019: 21.77%).
+The overall net return on investments was 1.67% in the year to 30 September 2021 (2020: 1.54%).